bioinfo-lessons/repaso_r/lessons/introduction_to_tidy.md

 # Introduction to the tidyverse

-Base R' implementation of data frames and matrix provides us with a limited set of tools to work with tabular data. a lot of real world problems involving data frames and matrices are cumbersome to solve without some additional packages.
+Base R's implementation of data frames and matrices provides us with a limited set of tools to work with tabular data.
+A lot of real world problems involving data frames and matrices are cumbersome to solve without some additional packages.
+In this lesson, we are going to familiarize ourselves with the collection of libraries which compose the _tidyverse_.

+## The purpose of the tidyverse
+The _tidyverse_ is a collection of R libraries for data science.
+They share a common grammar, structure and design philosophy.
+Moreover, they greatly simplify problems that are difficult to tackle in base R.

 Consider the following table: